telerik/ajax-docs/api/server/Telerik.Web.UI/WebResourceCacheProvider.md

 ## Methods

-###  Initialize

-If the provider is created with code, put the initialization logic of the provider in this method.
-            Optionally you can set the IsInitialized property to true after the initialization finishes.
-            The  calls this method when the Provider property is set if the IsInitialized property of the provider returns false.

-#### Returns

-`System.Void`

-###  Store
+###  AreAssociated

-Stores the combined web resources output for a given unique URL in cache.
+Checks whether the given unique key and URL are associated in cache.

 #### Parameters

+#### pageKey `System.String`

+The unique key with which the URL will be associated.
+The key is usually a unique identifier of a web page.

 #### resourceUid `System.String`

-The unqiue URL of the requested combination of web resources.
+The URL of the requested combination of web resources.

-#### output `System.String`

-The combined output of the requested web resources.

 #### Returns

-`System.Void`
+`System.Boolean` True if the key and URL are associated in cache; false otherwise.

 ###  Associate